carpentries-incubator/python_packaging/episodes/05-publishing.Rmd

 Something to note about the major and minor version numbers is that they only need to be updated if we change the _public API_ of our software.
-Therefore, if we change the behaviour of any functions or classes intended for internal use, and the public API is unchanged we only need to update the patch number.
+Therefore, if we change the behaviour of any functions or classes intended for internal use, and the public API is unchanged, we only need to update the patch number.

-We can indicate that a function, class, or variable is only intended for internal use by prepending their name with an underscore (i.e. `_myvar`, `_myfunc`, `_MyClass`).
+As discussed in our [lesson on packages](02-packages.Rmd), e can indicate that a function, class, or variable is only intended for internal use by prepending their name with an underscore (i.e. `_myvar`, `_myfunc`, `_MyClass`), excluding it from `__all__`, and excluding it from the user API in any published documentation (although it may be a good idea to document private objects in a separate developer API).
-Alternatively, if our project includes rich documentation, it may be assumed that any objects that aren't included in the user API are for internal usage.

 When we update the version of our software and release it publically, we must not go back and change it, no matter how tempting the prospect may be!
 Any fixes to our